aleju/face-generator/README.md

 GANs train two networks at the same time: A Generator (G) that draws/creates new images and a Discriminator (D) that distinguishes between real and fake images.
 G learns to trick D into thinking that his images are real (i.e. learns to produce good looking images).
 D learns to prevent getting tricked (i.e. learns what real images look like).
 Ideally you end up with a G that produces beautiful images that look like real ones.
 On human faces that works reasonably well, probably because they contain a lot of structure (autoencoders work well on them too).

-The code of this repository is a modified version of facebook's [eyescream project](https://github.com/facebook/eyescream).
+The code in this repository is a modified version of facebook's [eyescream project](https://github.com/facebook/eyescream).
 It does not use the upscaling feature (laplacian pyramid).

 # Example images